Molecular Quantum Control Algorithm Design by Reinforcement Learning: Conclusions

 In summary, the RL-QLS theoretical framework integrates quantum chemistry, AMO physics, and AI approaches to control the quantum state of a trapped molecular ion.
 Combined with projective measurements realized with quantum logic spectroscopy (QLS), the reinforcement learning (RL) agent leverages historical information of pulse choices and measurement outcomes to perform efficient and robust single state preparation.
 RL-QLS is especially powerful for polyatomic molecular control where complex rovibrational structures emerge and an abundance of occupied states are of interest.
 RL-QLS decision trees (Fig.~\ref{fig:fig2}d) can be directly implemented in experiments with minimal real-time computational cost.
-We also note that RL-QLS framework can be broadly applied to other state preparation designs where projective measurements are not realized by QLS, for example, in large-scale quantum computing architectures that utilize indirect ancilla qubit measurements for error correction \cite{nielsen2010quantum}.
+We also note that the RL-QLS framework can be broadly applied to other state preparation problems where projective measurements are not realized by QLS, for example, in large-scale quantum computing architectures that utilize indirect ancilla qubit measurements for error correction \cite{nielsen2010quantum}.

 This work may spark future developments at the intersection of physical science and AI.
 Naturally, the utilization of other RL algorithms and neural network architectures that can effectively explore the immense state-action space would be beneficial for the control with even more molecular complexity.
-From a physical perspective, apart from designing protocols resilient to experimental uncertainties as we demonstrated, RL could offer a complementary tool to understand the uncertainties in the molecular energy levels and coupling rates from a bottom-up perspective.
-In conclusion, the RL-QLS framework opens new possibilities at the nexus of AI-enabled precision control, quantum information science, and AMO physics, catalyzing future advancements in precision measurements and quantum metrology.
+In addition, the present method assumes prior knowledge of molecular energy level structure with sufficient precision to resolve the transitions used in the control protocol.
+Designing RL-based protocols that are resilient to perturbative shifts in the energy levels and coupling rates would further improve the applicability of the method.
+At the same time, RL could also offer a complementary tool to understand the uncertainties in the molecular energy levels and coupling rates from a bottom-up perspective.
+In conclusion, the RL-QLS framework opens possibilities at the nexus of AI-enabled precision control, quantum information science, and AMO physics, catalyzing future advancements in precision measurements and quantum metrology.